jedi661/UoFiddler/README.md

 UOFiddler based on Ultima SDK it's a tool to view and alter almost every UO 2D client file.
 Source code is released under the Beerware license.

 ## Changelog
+Version : 4.11.22
+- Added a ContextMenuStrip button for the hex address to export the selected items to the clipboard.
+In the AminData function, implemented logic to pass the hex address to the TextBox in the ContextMenuStrip when there is a hex address in the clipboard.

 Version : 4.11.21
 - Added graphics for "Compare Items."